 Cherry blossom trees are an of Japan.
 Some people even call the cherry blossom Japan’s informal national flower.
 The Japanese school year starts in April, during cherry blossom season.
 The flowers symbolize good luck, love, and springtime.
 Since they bloom for such a short time, cherry blossom trees also represent human mortality.
 They remind us how short and precious life is.

-Every year, the Japanese track the progress of the blossoming of the cherry trees.
-The sakura zensen, or cherry blossom front, moves slowly north with warmer weather, starting in Okinawa in January and progressing to Kyoto and Tokyo by the beginning of April.
+Every year, Japanese people track the progress of the blossoming cherry trees.
+They call it the sakura zensen, or cherry blossom front.
+The blooming moves slowly north with warmer weather.
+It starts in Okinawa in January and moves to Kyoto and Tokyo by the beginning of April.
 As the cherry trees bloom in each area, the Japanese enjoy hanami.
 This is the tradition of picnicking under a blooming cherry blossom tree.
 This tradition goes back many centuries.
 It’s a time of festivals and celebrations in honor of the cherry blossoms.

 Japan is not the only place you can find these beautiful cherry trees.
 In 1912, Japan gave more than 3,000 cherry blossom trees to the United States.
 It was a gift to celebrate the countries’ friendship.
 The U.S. planted many of the trees in Washington, D.C. near the Jefferson Memorial.
 Others went to create Sakura Park in New York City.